How Did People Survive Before Air Conditioning?

-Probably everyone has had this thought at least once a summer, while sweating through their clothes on a subway platform or in a parking lot, desperate to locate their car: how did people survive before air conditioning?
+Probably everyone has had this thought at least once a summer while sweating through their clothes on a subway platform or in a parking lot, desperate to locate their car: how did people survive before air conditioning?
 Although we may not be able to imagine summer without it, prior to its invention in 1902, people did still manage to live and go about their business in New York, and even in cities like Savannah and New Orleans.
-Here's how they did it.

-They built their houses differently.
+1. They built their houses differently

 We may not think about it much, but the invention of the air conditioner radically changed the way people built buildings, especially in the south.
-You may have noticed that older buildings tend to have much higher ceilings: this allowed heat to rise so that inhabits could enjoy the cooler space below.
+You may have noticed that older buildings tend to have much higher ceilings: this allowed heat to rise so that inhabitants could enjoy the cooler space below.

 In addition to this, rooms were designed with windows on opposite sides of the space, which allowed for cross ventilation.
 Air likes to have a place to go, so opening up a single window won’t generate much air movement, but open two windows right across from each other and you can get a nice breeze going.

-They got outside.
+2. They got outside

 These days, when it’s hot, people flock inside, but in the past it was the opposite: temperatures indoors and out were more or less the same, and the porch was much less stuffy than the rest of the house.
 This led to a whole culture of people sitting outside on their porches after supper, which essentially disappeared.

-They took naps.
+3. They took naps

 One way to cope with the heat of the sun is by changing your schedule.
 People in parts of southern Spain still do this — they nap during the hottest hours of the day, resume work later in the afternoon, and then shop and socialize once the sun has gone down.
 People in the American south used to do this too — witness the scene in Gone with the Wind where all the ladies take naps.

-They... went to the movies?
+4. They went to the movies

 Even after the invention of the air conditioner in 1902 (and the window unit A/C in 1939), air conditioners were prohibitively expensive and still out of the reach of most people.
-The one place in most towns that was air conditioned was the movie theater.
+The one place in most towns that was air-conditioned was the movie theater.
 People would flock there to enjoy the artificially cooled air, which helped contribute to the rise of the summer blockbuster.

-They got creative.
+5. They got creative